hammer-mt/hommmer/README.md

 - **type**: label your target as 'conversions' or 'value'. default: 'conversions'
 - **date**: the name of the date column. default: 'date'
 - **format**: the format of the date column. default: 'YYYY-MM-DD'

+Provide at least 1 year of weekly data where the `date` column is the start of the week (Monday).

 ### 3. Use the results